-Most of the metonymy patterns of the suffix -ník can be grouped according to three targets: agent, entity, and location.
-In addition to making reference to the action performed, as with the example of pracov-ník ‘worker’, the suffix -ník identifies agents according to a variety of relationships to other items.
+Most of the metonymy patterns of the suffix -ník can be grouped according to three targets: agent, entity and location.
+In addition to making reference to the action performed, as in the example of pracov-ník ‘worker’, the suffix -ník identifies agents according to a variety of relationships with other items.
 A soustruh ‘lathe’ is a tool for a type of machinist, and thus the relationship expressed by soustruž-ník ‘lathe-worker’ is that of instrument for agent.
 A knihov-ník ‘librarian’ is a person with an agent role who works in a knihovn-a ‘library’, so the relevant relationship is location for agent.
 The next three examples differ in the way the agent interacts with the item named by the base word.
-In the case of zlat-ník ‘goldsmith’, gold describes the material that the agent makes things out of.
+In the case of zlat-ník ‘goldsmith’, gold describes the material out of which the agent makes things.
 The papír-ník ‘seller of paper goods’ doesn’t create the paper, which is a patient in sales transactions.
 The kouzel-ník ‘magician’ creates the magic, which is therefore a product.

-The first example in the entity group is possibly transitional, since one could view a služeb-ník ‘servant’ either as one among others in a služb-a ‘service’ and thus as an entity, or alternatively as an agent (someone who works).
-The entity as “one among others” is the only interpretation likely for the družstev-ník ‘collective farmer’ who is identified as a member of a group, the družstv-o ‘collective’.
+The first example in the entity group is possibly transitional, since one could view a služeb-ník ‘servant’ either as one among others in a služb-a ‘service’, and thus as an entity, or alternatively as an agent (someone who works).
+The entity ‘one among others’ is the only likely interpretation for the družstev-ník ‘collective farmer’, who is identified as a member of a group, the družstv-o ‘collective’.
 The par-ník ‘steamboat’ uses pár-a ‘steam’ in order to run, thus material for entity.
 A pět-ník ‘5 crown coin’ is named via reference to the numeral pět ‘five’, thus quantity for entity.
 A střevíč-ník ‘lady-slipper’ is a type of flower that looks like a fancy women’s shoe, a střevíček.
-This entity for entity relationship is motivated by an iconic relationship between the shapes of the two entities (also known as an image metaphor, cf. Lakoff 1987b).
+This entity for entity relationship is motivated by an iconic relationship between the shapes of the two entities (also known as an image metaphor: see Lakoff 1987b).

 A chod-ník ‘sidewalk’ is a location where the action of walking takes place.
 Notice that the next two metonymy patterns are mirror images of each other.
-A ryb-ník ‘fishpond’ is a location where one finds ryb-a ‘fish’ and therefore illustrates located for location.
-Similarly, in the second-to-last row of Table 5 is the example of čaj-ník ‘teapot’ where contained for container is a specific version of located for location.
-We observe the opposite pattern with skal-ník ‘cotoneaster’, which is a flower that is found on a skál-a ‘cliff’, illustrating location for located.
+A ryb-ník ‘fishpond’ is a location where one finds ryb-a ‘fish’, and therefore illustrates located for location.
+Similarly, in the penultimate row of Table 5 we find the example of čaj-ník ‘teapot’, where contained for container is a specific version of located for location.
+We observe the opposite pattern in skal-ník ‘cotoneaster’, which is a flower found on a skál-a ‘cliff’ and thus illustrates location for located.

 The last row in Table 5 shows a meaning of -ník in which an action, namely the collision of two vehicles, is used to access a part of a vehicle: the bumper designed to endure the impact of a collision.
 This metonymy pattern is coherent with other uses of -ník that have an action as their target: action for agent and action for location.

 Figure 2 visualizes the metonymy patterns in Table 5.
 Terms that serve as sources appear without boxes and with arrows pointing toward their respective targets, which are enclosed by boxes.
-Location and located are both enclosed by boxes and serve as both sources and targets.
+Here location and located are enclosed by boxes and serve as both sources and targets.

 <FIG2>